osrf/TSC-RMW-Reports/README.md

 ### 2.2.4 Publisher and Subscriber Memory and CPU Consumption for Select Experiments

 The plots below gives the average of ten Mininet experiments for both memory and CPU consumption broken down by publisher and subscriber.
+As with all of the Mininet experiments Quality of Service options of reliable, keep last, and a history depth of 10 were used.
 In this case we're using a configuration where the network bandwidth was limited to 54Mb and a message size of Array1k.
 The results are fairly representative; with no clear winner in terms of CPU consumption, and slightly better memory consumption